HOW TO CREATE THE NEXT SOCIAL NETWORK

 ~ Howard Aiken

 The above statement cannot be truer when it comes to your social networking site.
 It would be nice if your website sold itself, but it is not always the case in the beginning.
 It is often tough for new sites to attract users with all of the competition out there.
 There are several ways to promote your website, and here are a few:

 - Partner with a site and offer their complimentary service or product

-These are just a few options you have too promote your social network.
-Once you get enough users the site will grow with little too no promotion at all.
-The largest social network to date (Facebook) does not need to spend a dime too promote their site.
-All of Facebook's new users are being referred from friends and family.
+These are just a few options you have to promote your social network.
+Once you get enough users, the site will grow with little to no promotion at all.
+The largest social network to date (Facebook) does not need to spend a dime on promoting their site.
+All of Facebook’s new users are being referred by friends and family.